 Noel’s comment was of course in jest and definitely less brutal than my work colleagues.”

-It’s interesting to see how a lifestyle choice can form a stereotype through fashion.
-We’ve put together an outfit with vegan clothes that could match the description above.
+We’ve put together an outfit with vegan clothes that could match these descriptions.

 If you want to fight against the stereotype tweet us at @ecostyletweets.